jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) The Commissioner must send a copy of a status ruling to the applicant as soon as practicable after the date on which the ruling is made.
-(2) In the case of a status ruling on a product ruling, the Commissioner must also— (a) notify the making of a status ruling by notice in the Gazette; and (b) publish the status ruling in a publication of the department .
+(2) In the case of a status ruling on a product ruling, the Commissioner must also— (a) notify the making of a status ruling by notice in the Gazette; and (b) publish the status ruling in a publication of the department.
 (3) The Commissioner must notify the making of and publish a status ruling as soon as possible but not before the 2-month period specified in section 91FH(3) has passed, unless the applicant has requested earlier publication of their product ruling under that section.

 ### 91GH Effect of status ruling